 I grow too used to the world again.
 I make it commonplace, veil the day behind the everyday.
 I become a burden to myself, moving from bedroom to bathroom, from the bathroom to the kitchen, from the kitchen back to bed and my laptop.
 It’s raining.

 What did I mean by the mystery in the familiar?
 (Already the phrase grows stale, kitschy.)
 Giacometti said, ‘The closer I come, the grander it is, the more remote it is.’
-Doesn’t Being lurk most intimately in the beings we encounter every day – in the mystery of their being here at all?
-In the things and people we move among, in ourselves, the fact of our shared being hides in plain day.
-Closest and grandest.
+Rilke wrote of ‘what is simple in nature, the small things that hardly anyone sees and that can suddenly become huge, immeasurable’.
+Doesn’t being lurk most intimately in the things we move among every day – in the fact of their being here at all?